solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/local-mqtt-with-not-excluded-wallbox.md

 This may seem a little tricky, but it is the easiest way to copy the contents of the clipboard to a file on your Linux computer without having to rely on any tools.
 If you know a better way (e.g. via a text editor), feel free to use it.

+Alternatively, you can use the "Download" button.
+This allows you to download the file so that it can then be uploaded to your Linux machine via `scp` or another file transfer method.

 ### Copy .env to your machine

 Do the same for the `.env` file: Copy the file content to the clipboard and run this command: